Belllum/Chat-App-Laravel/README.md

 ## Running the App

-After setting up the app, run the following commands in your project directory:
+After setting up the app, open four(4) terminals and run the following commands in your project directory:

 ```bash
 php artisan serve